-E 1: Cross Disability & Inclusion Hours: 10 Credits: 02
+E 1: Cross Disability & Inclusion

 Sl.
-Tasks Educational Specific activities Hrs Marks Submissions No. Settings 1 Visit to special school for children with hearing impairment Special school for children with hearing Study the infrastructure available in a special school for children with hearing impairment 3 10 Report including reflections 2 Identification of hearing loss & its implications impairment Study the summary report of the evaluation carried out on any two children with hearing impairment & study its implications in terms of educational placement 2 3 Classroom teaching observation Observe the teaching of children with hearing impairment in any one special classroom and write the observation report 5 TOTAL 10 10
+No. Tasks Educational Settings Specific activities Hrs Marks Submissions 1 Visit to special school for children with hearing impairment Special school for children with hearing Study the infrastructure available in a special school for children with hearing impairment 3 10 3 10 Report including reflections 2 Identification of hearing loss & its implications impairment Study the summary report of the evaluation carried out on any two children with hearing impairment & study its implications in terms of educational placement 2 3 Classroom teaching observation Observe the teaching of children with hearing impairment in any one special classroom and write the observation report 5 TOTAL 10 10 recommendations Practicing Ling's 6 sound 2 Assessment of speech Institute / Clinic test Listening to speech of children with and without hearing loss and identifying parameters (Non segmental, segmental & supra segmental) 3 children each Observing speech assessment (screening) - 2 children Carrying out speech assessment (screening) -2 children Observing speech assessment using standardized tool -2 children 15 10 Journal with reflections 3 Assessment of language Institute / Clinic Studying & describing standardized language tests - 1 number Observations of any one test administration - 1 child Administering any 1 test in a group Observation of developmental scale-3 children Observing a reading comprehension test- 1 group of students of primary level 15 10 Journal with reflections 4 Assessment In developmental psychology Institute / Clinic Students of primary rever Studying & describing DST, GDS, CPM, SFB, VSMS Observing assessment of children using any two of the above Studying 10 assessment reports and noting the diagnosis and recommendations 15 20 • TOTAL 60 50

-E 2: Disability Specialisation Hours: 60 Credits: 02
+E 2: Disability Specialisation

 Sl.
-Tasks Educational Specific activities Hrs Marks Submissions

-No. Settings

-1 Assessment of Institute / Observation of: BOA, 15 10 Journal with
+No. Tasks Educational Settings Specific activities Hrs Marks Submissions 1 Assessment of hearing Institute / Clinic Observation of: BOA, conditioned Pure tone Audiometry, VRA, Speech Audiometry, Hearing aid trial & hearing aid testing Studying 10 Audiograms and noting the diagnosis and 15 10 Journal with reflections

-1 hearing Clinic conditioned reflections

-Pure tone Audiometry,

-VRA,

-Speech Audiometry,

-Hearing aid

-trial & hearing aid testing

-Studying 10 Audiograms

-and

-noting the diagnosis and